licheri/licheri/README.md

 ## About Me

-I am a Theoretical Physicist and Data Scientist with expertise in String Theory and Cosmology.
+I am a Theoretical Physicist with expertise in String Theory and Cosmology.
 I have a passion for solving complex problems using data-driven approaches and have published several papers in top-tier journals.
 My research includes string compactification, moduli stabilization, and string phenomenology related to inflation, dark energy, and dark matter.

 ## Education